Enacero/json_modify/README.rst

 ----

  1. Add documentation to ReadTheDocs
- 2. Add validation of markers in validate_action
+ 2. Add creation of action's by diff.

 License
 -------